-Most of us download apps not only from Google Play store but also from unknown sources.
+Most of us download apps not only from the Google Play store but also from unknown sources.
 There is always a chance of malware or spyware associated with the download or even the during the app updates.
-Most of the users do not know that Google has already developed an inbuilt utility to protect the Android systems from these suspicious attacks.
+Most users do not know that Google has already developed an inbuilt utility to protect Android systems from these suspicious attacks.
 This Android security tool is called Google Play Protect.
-Let’s see how to configure or enable Google Play Protect from real time attacks
+Let’s see how to configure or enable Google Play Protect from real-time attacks

 Step-1.
 Open settings from the Android screen.
 Now tap on Google.

 Step-2.
 In the next screen, tap on Security and then Google Play Protect.